Skip to main content

 4.7 Prioritization of Objective

-In an emergency, the university has the following priorities, in order, they are:
+In an emergency, the university has the following priorities, in order:

 • Protection of life and health safety;